GRDeshmukh/Python-Code-for-Assignment-Questions/README.md

 # Python-coding-questions-assignment

-Following questions on python were asked.
-Check ipynb file for Python code solution.
+ **Check ipynb file for Python code.**

+ **Following question on python were asked**

-Write a class that implements a matrix ?
+1. Write a class that implements a matrix ?

-Implement the Matrix class with a standard constructor.
+2. Implement the Matrix class with a standard constructor.

-Implement methods for Matrix dimensions.Comparing columns of matrix A with rows of Matrix B for multiplication.
+3. Implement methods for Matrix dimensions.Comparing columns of matrix A with rows of Matrix B for multiplication.

-Implement Matrix multiplication.
+4. Implement Matrix multiplication.